eMetaboHUB/Forum-DiseasesChem/app/ChemOnt/README.md

 These both types of classes are stored separately in two different graphs.
 ### Config file
 - [PROCESSES]
-  - n_processes: The number of molecule that will be treated in parralel.
-The input table will be divided in *n_processes* sub-tables, which will be treated independtly in parralel.
+  - n_processes: The number of molecule that will be treated in parallel.
+The input table will be divided in *n_processes* sub-tables, which will be treated independently in parallel.
 - [FTP]
   - ftp: The ftp server address on which created data will be stored.
-A valid adress is not mandatory as data will not be automatically upload to the ftp server, but this will be used to provide metadata (*void:dataDump* triples) in corresponding void.ttl files.
+A valid address is not mandatory as data will not be automatically upload to the ftp server, but this will be used to provide metadata (*void:dataDump* triples) in corresponding void.ttl files.

 How to run:
 ```python